 By Ezekiel Kimosop

 I have been studying the Book of Romans for quite some time now.
-In fact my last sunday's sermon whose link I posted on this page was drawn from my study of Romans 13:11-14.
+In fact my last sunday's sermon was based on the study of Romans 13:11-14.

-At one time in the course of my study of Romans, I wrote an exposition of Romans 9 and posted it on my teaching pages.
+At one point in the course of my study of Romans, I wrote an exposition of Romans 9 and posted it on my online teaching platforms.

-I was not surprised when I received sharp criticisms on Facebook from followers of high Calvinism whose interpretation of the passage does not agree with mine!
-I knew that there are those who will not agree with my exposition.
+I was not surprised when a barrage of sharp criticisms flooded my Facebook page from followers of high Calvinism whose interpretation of the passage does not agree with mine!
+I was aware that some of my readers will not agree with my exposition but the reaction was compelling.

-One particular Calvinistic brother engaged me in a long conversation which appears on my Facebook page.
-He was contending for the perspective held by John Calvin and other Reformed Calvinism teachers.
+One particular Calvinistic brother engaged me in a long conversation.
+He was contending for the theological perspective attributed to John Calvin and other Reformed Calvinistic teachers.
 The issue boiled down to the canvassing of our conflicting perspectives.

-Calvinism teaches that the sinner is so dead in sin that he is unable to make a moral decision for Christ unless God first regenerates his heart.
+Calvinism teaches that the sinner is so dead in sin that he is unable to make a moral decision for Christ unless God first quickens and regenerates his heart.
 This is based on their literal interpretation of the analogy of Ephesians 2:5.
+I must admit that I am not persuaded by the soteriological doctrines held by Calvinism.
+I believe that salvation is a synergistic process involving God's grace and the cooperation of the sinner and that every sinner who hears the gospel and is convicted of sin has a free will choice for obedience to God.
+They can either believe or reject Christ and the consequences of either choice are outlined in Scripture.

-My view is that a sinner who hears and is convicted by the preaching of the gospel must first believe in Jesus Christ before they are regenerated by the Holy Spirit.
+My view is that a sinner who hears the gospel proclaimed and is convicted of sin must first believe in Jesus Christ before they are regenerated by the Holy Spirit.
+Scripture does not appear to contemplate the converse.

-Finally, we agreed to disagree with my Calvinism brother.
+We finally agreed to disagree with my Calvinism brother.
 We respectfully registered our divergence of opinions and closed our conversation.
-This does not imply that we do not recognize our shared heritage in Christ as believers but that we see things differently on the articulation of salvation doctrines.
-We are both agreed on the fundamentals of the faith.
+This does not imply that we do not recognize our shared heritage in Christ as believers but that we see things differently on the articulation of the doctrine of salvation.
+We are however agreed on the other fundamental truths of the faith.

 THE PASSAGE